UniversalDevicesInc-PG3/Virtual/README.md

 ### Updates

+1.0.4 Pending.
+F to C and C to F conversions, Temp nodes send data to their state variables.

 1.0.3 Implemented a better work around for the celsius raw data conversion.
 Updated icons for nodes.

 1.0.2 Added celsius temp node with raw data conversion when needed.
 Update Profile and restart Admin Console.